DPWelsh/danielwelshio/content/post/fresh-beginnings.md

 ## 8 Week Challenge - Bodyfit.

 Today also marks the first serious day of the 8 week challenge at bodyfit.
-I'm going to try hard at losing the 5kgs and get as fit as I can for the triathlon in a 4 week.s
+I'm going to try hard at losing the 5kgs and get as fit as I can for the triathlon in a 4 week.

 ## First ever Triathlon - Barwon Heads Triathlon.